alexandreroman/cloudnativeworkshop/01-helloworld/README.md

 $ cf push
 ```

-You don't need to create a Docker image to run this with
+You don't need to create a Docker image to run this app with
 Cloud Foundry: the platform takes care of everything
-(including creating a container, setting up healthchecks)
+(including creating a container, setting up healthchecks).
 You only need to define this configuration file:
 ```yaml
 ---